ianlewis/weathersensors/README.md

 1. 1 temperature/humidity/barameter sensor module for outside (maybe also wind & rainfall).

 Software will need to be written for each of the types of modules.
 Each of the sensor modules will contain a web server which will return the current data when queried.
-The Raspberry Pi module will have a client program which polls each of the sensors and streams that data to BigQuery.
+The aggregator module will polls data for each of the sensors and streams that data to BigQuery.

 ![Architecture](https://docs.google.com/drawings/d/1QY_T4k4DTx9b4ChLrcK1LF7cy9I0blKa10raLj2bux0/pub?w=960&amp;h=720)